WebOfTrustInfo/verifiable-news/sketchpad.md

     GsutPTLzvueMWmFhwYmfIFpbBu95t501+rSLHIEuujM/+PXr9Cky6Ed+W3JT24="
   }
 ```
-Utilization of templates involves referencing the specific template and matching its variables to values:
+Utilization of templates involves referencing a specific template and matching its variables to values:
 ```json
 {
   "template": {